Maceration Part 3: Preventing Trench Foot

 What topical products to put on your skin to keep it dry

 Athletes use topical barrier preparations (ointments, creams, lotions, powders, sprays, tapes) in an attempt to keep water away from the skin.
-Similarly, the prevention of “moisture-associated skin damage” is a topic of interest for parents dealing with nappy rash and nursing staff dealing with urinary incontinence and heavily exudating ulcers (weepy wounds).
+Putting trench foot to the side for a moment, the prevention of “moisture-associated skin damage” is a topic of interest for parents dealing with nappy rash and nursing staff dealing with urinary incontinence and heavily exudating ulcers (weepy wounds).
 Products like Desitin Nappy Rash Ointment (aka Desitin Maximum Strength Original Paste) containing 40% zinc oxide have found increasingly popular use in hikers and runners for the management of foot maceration.

 Topical preparations come in many forms.
 Each type has different ingredients (listed) and different effects.
 Below is an overview with snippets mainly from this page on Wikipedia.
 As you read through the different formulations and ingredients, think about the ultimate aim in preventing maceration – to keep the skin dry or to have a drying effect.
 Your topical application is asked to achieve this by satisfying two seemingly mutually exclusive mechanisms - block water from getting onto the skin while allowing it to get out of the skin.
 Not only that, as an athlete, you need it to stay on the skin during your vigorous activity.
 That’s a big ask!
 But let's look at the options.